 By Jim Flammang

-In contrast to the 360 Modena Ferraris least costly model, which is equipped with a V-8 behind the seats the 456M GT/GTA has a front-mounted V-12 engine that generates 442 horsepower.
-A six-speed-manual transmission goes into the 456M GT, while a five-speed automatic is used in the 456M GTA.
-Introduced in 1992, these two cars have been the most expensive Ferrari models sold in the United States.
+In contrast to the mid-engine 360 Modena Ferraris least costly model that carries a V-8 behind the seats the 456M GT/GTA has a front-mounted V-12 engine that generates 442 horsepower.
+A six-speed-manual transmission goes into the 456M GT, while a four-speed automatic is used in the 456M GTA.
+Introduced in 1992, these two cars have been the most expensive Ferrari models sold in the United States, albeit eclipsed by the new Enzo.

 The M in its model designation signifies modifications made in 1998, which include improved aerodynamics.
-Rear bumpers incorporate a lower fixed wing to enhance downforce provided by the flat, rear underbody and diffuser.
-In 2001, Ferrari sold a total of 1,200 cars in the United States, according to Automotive News.
+The rear bumpers incorporate a lower fixed wing to enhance downforce provided by the flat, rear underbody and diffuser.
+According to Automotive News, Ferrari sold a total of 1,080 cars in the United States during 2002.

 Like other Ferrari models, the 456M GT/GTA was styled by Pininfarina, a legendary Italian design studio thats been responsible for many illustrious models in the companys history.
-Body lines are softer than those of other Ferrari models, coupled with a crosshatch grille and large bodyside scallops.
-The cars classic look is accentuated by its long-hood/short-deck profile.
-Body panels are constructed of aluminum, the chassis is made of steel, and the hood is carbon fiber.
+The cars body lines are softer than those of other Ferrari models, coupled with a crosshatch grille and large bodyside scallops.
+The cars classic look is accentuated by its long-hood and short-deck profile.
+The body panels are constructed of aluminum, the chassis is made of steel, and the hood is composed of carbon fiber.

-Measuring about a foot longer than the 360 Modena, the 456M GT/GTA comes in at 187.5 inches long overall on a 102.4-inch wheelbase.
-It stands 51.2 inches tall, and the tires are 17 inches in diameter.
+Measuring about a foot longer than the 360 Modena, the 456M GT and GTA come in at 187.5 inches long overall and ride on a 102.4-inch wheelbase.
+They stand 51.2 inches tall, and the tires are 17 inches in diameter.

 Leather upholstery is standard in the 456M GT/GTA.
-Ferrari fanciers are accustomed to sitting in snug bucket seats, held securely and ready to enjoy a spirited driving experience even if that experience happens to take place on a crowded urban expressway.
+Ferrari fanciers are accustomed to sitting securely in snug bucket seats and are ready to enjoy a spirited driving experience even if that happens to take place on a crowded urban expressway.
 Gaining access to the backseat is made easier because the front passenger seat automatically slides forward when its backrest is tilted.
-But dont expect an abundance of space back there.
+But passengers shouldnt expect an abundance of space back there.

 Minor gauges are positioned atop the transmission tunnel and angled toward the driver.
 Standard air conditioning incorporates a solar sensor.